Suicides at the Golden Gate Bridge: Suicide barriers

+The nets have widely been considered successful, even convincing former skeptics.
+As of November 21, 2024, the Golden Gate Bridge Highway and Transportation District reported that the number of deaths by suicide year to date had been eight, down from an average 33.5.
+Through the end of October 2024, thwarted attempts were down from an annual average of 200 to 106.

+Angels

 A volunteer group called the Bridgewatch Angels was founded by Pleasanton Police Lieutenant, Mia Munayer, in 2011.
 During every major holiday and while off-duty, Munayer mobilizes hundreds of volunteers to patrol the bridge looking for anyone who may be contemplating suicide.
 Before embarking on their morning or afternoon shifts, Bridgewatch Angels volunteers receive training on the warning signs of someone in crisis, indirect and direct ways to engage with people walking alone on the bridge, and safety protocol when interacting with a suicidal person requiring police intervention.
 Each Bridgewatch event is dedicated to the memory of a person who jumped from the Golden Gate Bridge and their family joins the Bridgewatch Angels as they walk together to honor the memory of their loved one.
 The Bridgewatch Angels are credited with making dozens of interventions each year.

 Suicide rescue

 In addition to Golden Gate bridge patrol, law enforcement, and emergency medical personnel, there are Golden Gate Bridge ironworkers who volunteer their time to prevent suicides by talking to or wrestling down suicidal people.
 One of the ironworkers, Ken Hopper, began working at the bridge in the mid-1980s and sees the volunteer rescue duty as "part of the job".
 Called "Cowboys of the Sky", they have the equipment and knowledge of the bridge, as well as the experience working at extreme heights, giving them the qualifications to go over the rail and assist those in need.
 While the experience of the volunteers minimizes the danger of falling, there are still risks encountered.
 Ironworkers have reported knives being pulled on them, seeing loaded guns on would-be jumpers, and having been bitten.
 When a police psychologist is on scene, they will coach the volunteer rescuers by radio and the ironworkers are provided seminars on suicide prevention.
 As of 2001, Hopper reported having rescued 30 suicidal individuals and losing two.
 He was a first-hand witness to the Steven Page murder/suicide, where a father, who had just murdered his wife, threw his toddler-daughter off the bridge and then jumped off the bridge himself.

 "Hopper's Hands" were created in part as a legacy of the ironworkers volunteering for suicide rescue duty.
 After Hopper spotted waterfront joggers touching the fence at the sidewalk dead-end near Fort Point before turning back, he asked the bridge's sign painter to create a sign with two hand print silhouettes on it.
 The signs are now at both ends of the bridge.